-Starting from 16th century mathematicians faced necessity of the special numbers, known nowadays as complex numbers.
-The complex number is a number of the form a+bi, where a,b — real numbers, i — imaginary unit is a solution of the equation: i2=-1.
+Starting from the 16th-century, mathematicians faced the special numbers' necessity, also known nowadays as complex numbers.
+A complex number is a number of the form a+bi, where a,b — real numbers, and i — imaginary unit is a solution of the equation: i2=-1.

 - 17th century : This miracle of analysis, this marvel of the world of ideas, an almost amphibian object between Being and Non-being that we call the imaginary number.
 2

 - 18th century : Square roots from the negative numbers are not equal zero, they are not less than zero, they are not great than zero.
 The negative number square roots cannot belong to the real numbers, so they are unreal numbers.
 This circumstance make use to think of the numbers, which are inherently impossible and are usually called imaginary, because they are only in the mind can be imagined.
 3